WGBH/stock-sales-2/app/views/collections/julia-child.md

 ## Long

-Julia Child got her start in television at WGBH in 1963, with Season One of the French Chef, which was shot in black in white and aired nationally on PBS.
-The French Chef Season 2 aired in 1970 and was shot in color on location in Provence.
+Julia Child got her start in television at WGBH Boston with Season One of the French Chef, which was shot in black in white and aired nationally on PBS in 1963.
+The French Chef series ran until 1973 and included over 300 episodes.
 Other Julia Child series produced by WGBH included “Julia Child and Company (1978), “ Julia Child and More Company” (1979)  and “Dinner at Julia’s” (1983-84).